Little Manitou Lake: A Short Glimpse of its History

 The discovery of the lake can be traced to 1837 when Dan Kennedy, an Assiniboine on the Montmartre Reserve shared this legend.
 When an Indian tribe was fleeing from the smallpox epidemic, two of their people caught it and became ill; they decided to take a rest when they saw the lake.
 Morning came and they had to leave these two men behind.
-To cool their fever, they dragged themselves to the edge of the lake to take a bath and drink the salt water.
+To cool their fever, they dragged themselves to the edge of the lake to take a bath and drink the saltwater.

-After two days of drinking and bathing the water, it cured their sickness, and was fortunate to catch up with their tribe.
-It was later then claimed that the waters have great therapeutic properties and treated with great respect from Indigenous tribes the Great Lakes of the east to the Rocky Mountains of the west.
+After two days of drinking and bathing the water, it cured their sickness and was fortunate to catch up with their tribe.
+It was later than claimed that the waters have great therapeutic properties and treated with great respect from Indigenous tribes the Great Lakes of the east to the Rocky Mountains of the west.
 Medicine men regarded the lake as “Manitou” which means “Lake of Good Spirit”.

 Years went on and it retained its name which is still addressed today as Little Manitou Lake.

 To fully enjoy the lake, summer (June to August) would be perfect if you plan to take a dip in the waters.
 This is where visitors usually flood the place as there are also some other tourist spots to go to other than the lake.